LaurentRDC/dissertation/content/introduction.md

 ## Brief history of ultrafast electron scattering {#sec:ues}

 The extension of electron microscopy into time-domain studies is not new.
 This section will be limited to ultrafast electron scattering in the form of diffraction; see the review by King *et al.*[@King2005] for a historical perspective on ultrafast electron microscopy in general.
 As early as 1982, Gerard Mourou and Steve Williamson [@Mourou1982] followed the picosecond-scale transformation of an aluminum film following photoexcitation.
 In this work, the authors prepare \SI{100}{\pico\second} electron bunches using a streak camera.
-They note that the temporal resolution of the experiment is ultimately limited by the length of the electron bunch:
+They note that the temporal resolution of the experiment is ultimately limited by the length of the electron bunch[@Mourou1982]:

 > *The electron pulse width has been measured by using the camera in the normal streak mode and is found to be $\sim$\SI{100}{\pico\second}.
 This value departs significantly from the \SI{15}{\pico\second} pulse width expected.
 The pulse broadening is due to the space-charge effect caused by the relatively high electron flux required to photograph the pattern with our present system.*